pepes97/HumanAttentionAssessmentML/README.md

-# Human Attention Assessment Using A Machine Learning Approach with GAN-based Data Augmentation Technique Trained Using a Custom Dataset
+# Human Attention Assessment Using A Machine Learning Approach with GAN-based Data Augmentation Technique Trained Using a Custom Dataset (OBM Neurobiology 2022)

 ## Introduction